 How should we position our portfolios?

-While investors can have their view on where the economy is headed and can accordingly position their portfolios to match that – we feel that it is best if the exposure to these individual styles of investing is limited to the ‘Satellite’ portion in the portfolio.
+While investors can have their view on where the economy is headed and can accordingly position their portfolios to match that – we feel that it is best if the exposure to these individual styles of investing is limited to the ‘Satellite’ portion of the portfolio.
 This ensures that the portfolios are well-diversified across different market cycles and not over-exposed to any single macroeconomic factor.

 Our DMAS portfolios follow the time-tested approach of investing and are constructed in a manner that gives investors adequate exposure to both these styles.
 Speak to one of our wealth experts if you’d like us to customize a portfolio for you.